Dodington Park: History

 The Summer House to the south of the Dower House is listed Grade II.
 The Cascade Building at the eastern end of the lake is listed Grade II*.
 The ornamental pigeon loft to the east of the cascade building is listed Grade II.

 In the formal gardens to the east of the house, a pair of pedestals and urns are listed Grade II, as are an urn and pedestal to the west of the house.
 The garden ornaments on the south of the house are listed Grade II as is the balustrade to the west.

 Betteshanger School moved to Dodington Park for the duration of the Second World War.
 Dodington Park was opened to the public in the 1950s due to the increasing financial pressures on the Codrington family of maintaining the estate.
 The Times listed the house as open from 1 May to 30 September in the summer of 1955 with entry costing 2s and 6d.
 The house received financial grants for maintenance from the Ministry of Works in 1955.

 An adventure playground for children, a carriage museum and a narrow-gauge railway had been built on the site to attract visitors by the 1970s.
 The local council denied planning permission to build a pleasure park in 1982, with the decision costing the immediate loss of 20 staff.
-In the wake of the decision, Sir Simon Codrington said that "Every generation of Codringtons since the sixteenth century has fought tooth and nail to keep the estate" with Sr Simon and his wife being reduced to occupying only a single bedroom and kitchen in the house with an electric fire for heating.
+In the wake of the decision, Sir Simon Codrington said that "Every generation of Codringtons since the sixteenth century has fought tooth and nail to keep the estate" with Sir Simon and his wife being reduced to occupying only a single bedroom and kitchen in the house with an electric fire for heating.

 The estate was put up for sale in October 1983 by estate agents John D. Wood and had sold by the following February at undisclosed price, with offers over £1 million having been sought previously.
 The Codrington archives which documented three generations of the family and their relationship with agriculture and slavery in the West Indies for two centuries were sold in the late 1970s.
 Dodington Park was the subject of the final episode of the 1981 BBC 2 series Arthur Negus Enjoys in which Arthur Negus and architectural historian John Martin Robinson visited the house.

 Post Codrington

-Dodington Park was sold in 1993 to an unnamed property developer.
+Dodington Park was sold in 1993 to Michael Percival Kent, a Bath based residential homes and commercial developer, for a negotiated price believed to be around £800,000.

 It was subsequently bought in 2003 by the British inventor and businessman James Dyson for a price believed to be £20 million.
 The estate was believed to be 300 acres at the time of the 2003 sale.
 Dyson constructed an underground swimming pool underneath the orangery without planning permission in 2011.
 The existence of the pool was subsequently revealed to South Gloucestershire planning officers in 2015 after a tip off, and Dyson was forced to retrospectively apply for planning permission, which was granted in October 2016.